DaveBenham/VenomModules/README.md

 [Venom Themes](#themes) and [Parameter Locks](#parameter-locks) are available via standard Venom context menus.

 ### Bypass Behavior
 If Bernoulli Switch is bypassed then the A input is passed unchanged to the A output, and likewise the B input to the B output.
-However, the A input is not normalled to the TRIG input while bypassed.
+The B input is still normalled to the A input while bypassed.

 [Return to Table Of Contents](#venom)